yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 `--answers 2,10,3` replays a menu run non-interactively.
 That is what CI uses, on both platforms, instead of piping keystrokes.

+Two things the frozen build gets wrong if written the obvious way, both fixed: a relative script path in the spec resolves against the spec's own directory, so `tools/setup.py` in a spec that lives in `tools/` looks for `tools/tools/`; and `sys.executable` is the executable itself rather than an interpreter, so `setup.py` calls `build.main()` in process instead of spawning it.

 ## The gate

 `verify.py` rebuilds every published config from the profiles and compares it